 Q: What if my family needs support in obtaining WiFi?

-A: There are several support mechanisms in place for families who would like assistance in obtaining WiFi at home; please see the Internet at Home information on the District website and if needed contact your building principal for additional information.
+A: Please see the Internet at Home information on the District website and if needed contact your building principal for additional information.

 Q: Do the devices come with a protective cover, or do parents need to purchase something?